Better Buy: Baker Hughes vs. Core Laboratories N.V.

 *Stock Advisor returns as of March 1, 2019

-Matthew DiLallo owns shares of Core Laboratories.
+Reuben Gregg Brewer owns shares of ExxonMobil.
 The Motley Fool recommends Core Laboratories.
 The Motley Fool has a disclosure policy.